ombulabs/blog/_posts/2020-09-16-cross-browser-mobile-webapp.markdown

 ## Conclusion

 Making sure your app behaves similarly on both platforms is important to provide a good user experience.
-Sometimes it might be hard to reproduce the issues and to test the app in enough devices to debug them, so we hope some of these tips can help you fix them more easily.
+Sometimes it might be hard to reproduce the issues and to test the app on enough devices to debug them, so we hope some of these tips can help you fix them more easily.

 > A good resources you can check for cross browser compatibility is https://caniuse.com/